raspberrypilearning/quiz-time/en/step_2.md

 --- task ---

-Check that the correct option is has the attribute `value="correct"`.
+Check that the correct option has the attribute `value="correct"`.
-In the example, the correct answer is the first answer (`Tiger`)s
+In the example, the correct answer is the first answer (`Tiger`)

 --- /task ---